vcasellesb/RISE-MICCAI-LISA-2025/readme.md

 The code contained in this repo requires python 3.10.
 I recommend installing it and the required packages in an isolated environment.
 To do this, you can use either conda/miniconda or another python environment manager like `venv`.

 After you have installed python 3.10 you can install all the required packages using the script `install_packages.sh`.
-This will take a while, since it installs tensorflow and torch and also downloads the model parameters used by `SynthSR` and `HD-BET`.
+This will take a while, since it not only installs both tensorflow and torch, but also downloads the model parameters used by my CNN, `SynthSR`'s and `HD-BET`'s.

 ### Download the synapse dataset